Daji Bhatawadekar: Career

 Purushottam Laxman Deshpande and Herbert Marshall.
 He also performed for Mumbai Brahman Sabha.
 He was reported to have acted 78 different roles, some of them multiple times.
 Tochi ek Samarth, Mitra, Hee Tar Premachi Khari Gammat Ahe, Lagnachi Goshta, Macbeth and Tuzha Ahe Tuzhpashi are some of his well-known plays.
 He also acted in a film, Vijeta (1982).
 He played characters, Nand Dulal Babu in the episode Makdi ka Ras and Beni Madhav in the episode Veni Sanhar, for the television series, Byomkesh Bakshi (1993), broadcast by Doordarshan.

 A scholar in English and Sanskrit, Bhatwadekar wrote a book on Sanskrit theatre, with emphasis on aesthetics (rasa) and expression (abhinaya).
 He pursued his studies into his 70s and secured a doctoral degree at the age of 74.

+He lived in his ancestral home at Bhatawadekar Wadi along Charni Road in Mumbai.
+Mumbai Marathi Sahitya Sangh observes the date of his death, 26 December, as Dr. Daji Bhatawadekar Memorial day.

+Awards

 He was a recipient of several awards such as Natya Bhooshan, Kala Guarav, Maharashtra Ratna and Nata Samraat.
 In 1965, he received the Sangeet Natak Akademi award for his contributions to Sanskrit theatre.
 The Government of India honoured him with the civilian award of Padma Shri in 1967.
-He lived in his ancestral home at Bhatawadekar Wadi along Charni Road in Mumbai.
-Mumbai Marathi Sahitya Sangh observes the date of his death, 26 December, as Dr. Daji Bhatawadekar Memorial day.